inverse/personal-site/_posts/2020-04-08-washing-machine-power-usage.md

 ## Notification Side

-For the notification side I opted to use Telegram since it's easy to work with, free, doesn't involve me installing another app as I use it daily, and is pretty rich for other capabilities such as sending videos and images.
+For the notification side I opted to use the [Telegram integration][8] since it's easy to work with, free, doesn't involve me installing another app as I use it daily, and is pretty rich for other capabilities such as sending videos and images.

 ## Setting up Node-Red